-If your Acura is stuck in gear or you notice a delay in shifting, the first thing that you need to do is check the transmission fluid level.
+If your Acura is stuck in gear or you notice a shift delay, you first need to check the transmission fluid level.

 Do not drive an Acura with low transmission fluid.
 Driving with low transmission fluid damages the transmission.

 - Remove the transmission dipstick and ensure there is transmission fluid.
-Do not continue with the next steps if there is no transmission fluid at all.
+Do not continue with the next steps if there is no transmission fluid.
 Transmission fluid level should only be measured when the transmission oil is warm to get an accurate level reading.

 - Drive your Acura around for at least fifteen minutes.
-Ensure to shift the transmission between all the gears if necessary manually.
+If necessary, ensure to shift the transmission between all the gears manually.
 This will allow your Acura transmission fluid to reach operating temperature.

 - Remove the transmission dipstick and determine the fluid level.
 If the transmission fluid level is low, add trans fluid until you bring the level between the min and max marks on the dipstick.
 If your Acura does not have a dipstick, you can purchase one from the dealer.
 Or check online for Acura Transmission Dipstick on eBay.

 - Add transmission fluid.
 Only use the recommended oil by Acura, Honda transmission fluid.
 Using any transmission oil can cause damage to the transmission.

 A transmission fluid dipstick may not be available for transmissions in which the level is measured via the transmission plug.